 COMMISSIONER SOUGHT FOR ETHICS AND ELECTIONS COMMISSION

-SEATTLE – The Seattle Ethics and Elections Commission (SEEC) is looking for a candidate to serve in the Commission-appointed position on the SEEC.
+SEATTLE – The Seattle City Council is looking for a candidate to serve on the Seattle Ethics and Elections Commission (SEEC).

 The SEEC is a seven-member, volunteer body that interprets, administers and enforces Seattle’s Ethics, Elections, Lobbying and Voters’ Pamphlet Codes.
 The SEEC advises the City Council and the Mayor on promoting ethics in government, and appoints and oversees the work of an executive director, who is charged with implementing SEEC decisions.
 Commissioners act as judges when a person is charged with violating one of the Commission-administered codes, and issue advisory opinions.
 Through staff, the SEEC publishes guides to the codes it enforces, and conducts educational programs on the Commission-administered codes.